Am0rphous/Awesome/Threat Intelligence/README.md

 - [ThreatHunting](https://github.com/GossiTheDog/ThreatHunting) - Tools for hunting for threats.
 - [TRAM](https://github.com/mitre-attack/tram) - Threat Report ATT&CK™ Mapping (TRAM) is a tool to aid analyst in mapping finished reports to ATT&CK.
 - [TypeDB Data - CTI](https://github.com/typedb-osi/typedb-data-cti) - Knowledge Graph for Cyber Threat Intelligence with TypeDB.
+- [VTI-Cosplay](https://github.com/r00tten/VTI-Cosplay) - vti-cosplay is a solution to the problem due to the lack of a Virustotal Enterprise license.
+First, it parses the YARA rule, maps each atomic entry to Virustotal API endpoints, and merges individual results.
+Subsequently, it mimics the YARA scan on the Virustotal platform.